pkars/espages/README.md

   - Remember to include css files, if any!

 ## Copyright details
-The content is lifted from Eastern Sun Wiki pages, as detailed in [Procedure][].
+The content is lifted from Eastern Sun Wiki pages, as detailed above.
 The relevant html parts are included in `/raw` folder and whatever images I've reused are in `/img`. *The copyright status for the wiki content is unknown,* *most likely held by original wiki contributors.*